 Hot Springs is a tiny town located in the state of Virginia.
 With a population of 524 people and just one neighborhood, Hot Springs is the 328th largest community in Virginia.
-Hot Springs has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Hot Springs was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Hot Springs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hot Springs are a mix of both white- and blue-collar jobs.
 Overall, Hot Springs is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Hot Springs who work in management occupations (39.50%), office and administrative support (16.61%), and sales jobs (7.52%).